 Minnesota abandons the ancient Witness Corroboration Rule – a protection for the innocent

 At the time Jewish law required corroboration of a witness’s claims by other witnesses.
-One witness cold not support a conviction.
-The multiple witnesses must “agree together.”
+One witness alone could not support a conviction.
+So the multiple witnesses must “agree together.”

-Roman law did also, as did the laws of many other ancient civilizations.
-This law continued throughout the ages.
-It continued through English law which we in the United States inherited, as Common Law.
+And Roman law did also, as did the laws of many other ancient civilizations.
+This corroboration law continued throughout the ages.
+And it continued through English law which we in the United States inherited, as Common Law.

 Later, modern legislatures enacted many Common Laws into statute, including in Minnesota, and including this one.

 But in the late 20th Century the Minnesota legislature amended Minnesota Statutes to significantly degrade this ancient legal right.
 The right had long served to protect innocents from false witnesses and false charges.

 “In a prosecution under sections 609.342 to 609.3451; 609.3453; or Minnesota Statutes 2004, section 609.109, the testimony of a victim need not be corroborated.”Minnesota Statutes §609.347, Subd.
 1 (corroboration language amended 1975)